biblicalph/books/Node.js/master-node/001-timers/readme.md

 **Answer**

-A timeout of 1ms is used for each of the setTimeout calls hence the predictable callback execution.
 The minimum allowed timeout for `setTimeout` is 1ms.
-If an invalid value (string, etc) or a value less than that is used, the minimum default value (1ms).
+If an invalid value (string, etc) or a value less than that is used, the minimum default value (1ms) is used.

 c.
 If a timeout value of 2000ms (2s) is used in a setTimeout call, will the callback be executed after exactly 2s?
 Explain